You are here:

 All studies on this page have received Ethics Approvals

-If you would like us to post your study on this page, please submit your details and ethics approval documentation using the online form.
+If you would like us to post your study on this page, please submit your details and ethics approval documentation using our online Research Study Application Form.
 Go to form

 Are you over 18?
 Are you an Australian citizen or permanent resident?
 Do you have a past or present diagnosis of mental illness or have you ever seen a professional to discuss mental health difficulties?